 The Olympus SZ61 and SZ61TR are the optimised successors to the Olympus SZ60.
 The microscopes are available with a wide range of equipment: with or without phototube, various stands and lighting options (LED, side light, fibre optics), etc.

-IIn the image below, we mounted the Olympus SZ61TR microscope body with phototube (2 kg in weight) to a conventional stand.
+In the image below, we mounted the Olympus SZ61TR microscope body with phototube (2 kg in weight) to a conventional stand.
 For lighting, we used an IKEA halogen lamp.
-To attach the Pentax K5-IIs to the microscope, we used an Olympus 1x C-mount port as well as a DSLRPTCW_Pro LM digital wide-field adapter.
+To attach a DSLR or mirrorless system camera to the microscope, we use an Olympus 1x C-mount port as well as a LM digital wide-field adapter.

 The SZ61TR is available with a C-mount phototube which has an integrated 0.5x lens for cameras with small image sensors (see image below).
 This lens is a fixed part of the microscope and reduces the size of the field of view by half.
 However, when using cameras with larger sensors, the field of view needs to be magnified rather than reduced.
 For this reason, we recommend removing the built-in lens and using a C-mount connection with a 1x optical zoom factor instead.
 Olympus provides the required modification instructions upon request.
 Our LM digital microscope adapters are the ideal mounting device for attaching cameras with larger sensors (DSLRs and system cameras) to this C-mount 1x connection.